 Spring hook: Here is what you want long term.
 A cheap alternative is a very fine lace-type crochet hook, with a hook that looks both big enough to "hook" a spring and thin enough to fit in between and around the spring wires and the mechanism.
 Ben Franklins normally stocks these and Alexa can carve a "pushing" groove onto your crochet hook with her rotary tool.

 Screw drivers: 2 or 3 very small screw drivers.
 You might find something in a store.
 This is the sort of thing to get that is cheap and will probably do.
 Here is a place you can get nicer/pricier ones.
 If you can purchase screw drivers in person, it is best to take your flute with you, to ensure that the screw driver ends will actually fit your flute's screws.
 Screw drivers are vastly easier to use and much less likely to do damage to your flute if the screwdriver fits tightly into the screw you are adjusting.
 Note that your flute may have two to four different screw sizes, and some are even Philips head (a cross shape) rather than the ordinary plain slot head.
-Note also that screw drivers are also much easier to use if they are long, so if you have a choice, definitely choose a longer handle.
+Note also that screw drivers are also much easier to use if they are long and skinny, so if you have a choice, definitely choose a longer handle.
 Try to avoid wide and short handles.
-And the part you hold on to should have an end that swivels freely.
+And the part you hold on to should have an end that swivels freely (we'll learn how to use this).

 Pliers: this will be used for holding/grabbing rods etc when your fingers can't quite do it.
 In the long term you will want to purchase what are known as parallel pliers (see links below).
 The jaws close in parallel, which makes them WAY easier to use.
 A much cheaper alternative is a small, needle nose (long, thin jaws) pliers with preferably smooth (not serrated) jaws.
 If you go this route, get the longest jaws you can find, and if you cannot find smooth jaws, please glue thin leather or plastic onto the face of each jaw to cover the serrations (those scratch!).